-This notice is provided to you in accordance with applicable legislation.
+This notice is provided to the Client in accordance with applicable legislation.

-- The Company may pass money received from the Customer to a third party (e.g. a bank, a market, intermediate broker, OTC counterparty or clearing house) to hold or control in order to effect a Transaction through or with that person or to satisfy the Customer's obligation to provide collateral (e.g. initial margin requirement) in respect of a Transaction.
-The Company has no responsibility for any acts or omissions of any third party to whom it will pass money received from the Customer.
+- The Company may pass money received from the Client to a third party (e.g. a bank, a market, intermediate broker, OTC counterparty or clearing house) to hold or control in order to effect a Transaction through or with that person, or to satisfy the Client's obligation to provide collateral (e.g. initial margin requirement) in respect of a Transaction.

 - Market Risk is the risk of losses when the value of investments may decline over a given time period, as a result of economic changes or events that impact a large portion of the market.